Landlords and tenants are both responsible for keeping the property in good condition.

 Landlords and tenants should maintain the outside of the house

 The landlord is usually responsible for outside cleaning and maintenance tasks.
-For example washing the house or cleaning the gutters.
+This includes tasks such as washing the house or cleaning the gutters.

-The tenant can do outside cleaning tasks like window cleaning, as they're responsible for keeping the property clean and tidy.
+The tenant can do outside cleaning tasks like window cleaning, as they are responsible for keeping the property reasonably clean and tidy.
 This only applies if the windows are accessible.
 It does not include windows for apartment buildings or multi-level houses.
-It's a good idea to discuss this at the start of the tenancy and note what is agreed on the tenancy agreement.
+It is a good idea to discuss this at the start of the tenancy and note what is agreed on the tenancy agreement.

 Rating form